subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Since the Boltzmann distribution is a function of the energy levels, which are in turn a function of the node interactions, the problem reduced to choosing the interactions such that the resulting equilibrium distribution approximated that for the data.
 Unlike the Hopfield network, the optimal interactions could no longer be written down in a simple manner, but instead had to be learnt from the data.
 Hinton and Sejnowski came up with a learning algorithm for their system, which they called the [Boltzmann machine](https://www.cs.toronto.edu/~fritz/absps/pdp7.pdf).

-With the Hopfield network, Hopfield took a lot of care to make sure that when the network settled into an equilibrium state, its spins were aligned  according to one of the patterns that system was trying to store.
+When designing his network, Hopfield took a lot of care to make sure that when the system settled into an equilibrium state, its spins were aligned  according to one of the patterns it was trying to store.
 This is no longer the case with the Boltzmann machine.
-We no longer care about the exact pattern that the network has once it is in equilibrium.
-But we do care about the contraints and relationships that exist among its spins, and this should follow the same distibution as the training data.
-This is the critical difference between the Hopfield and Boltmann networks.
+We don't care about the exact pattern that the network has once it is in equilibrium, but we do care about the contraints and relationships that exist among its spins, and this should follow the same distibution as the training data.
+This is the critical difference between the Hopfield and Boltzmann networks.
 The former is concerned with reproducing the exact training patttern, while the latter is concerned about capturing the rules that govern the patterns in the training data.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat30.png)

 Figure 20: Training and generation phases for a Boltzmann machine

 An example of how a Boltzmann machine can be put to use is shown in the above figure.
 The data consists of handwritten images of numerals from 0 to 9, and these are digitized using a $28 x 28$ grid using 0 for white and 1 for black.
-Any one of the numerals can be written down as a 784 dimensional vector of 1s and 0, say $(x_1,...,x_{784})$.
+Any one of the numerals can be written down as a 784 dimensional vector of ones and zeroes, say $(x_1,...,x_{784})$.
 The elemnts of these vectors are distributed according to some unknown distribution $p_X(x_1,x_2,...,x_{784})$ and all we have are samples from this distribution.
 The Boltzmann machine can be trained using these samples, and it is able to create a representation for this distribution in its node interaction parameters, as shown in the left hand part of the figure.
 Once the training is complete, it can be used to generate new patterns that confirm to the distribution that it has learnt as shown on the right hand side.

 Back in 1983 when Hinton and Sejnowski first thought of using the Hopfield model to capture distributions in the training data, this must have seemed to be somewhat quixotic.
-But subsequent develoipments in neural networks have shown that this was a monumental advance in Artificial Intelligence.
-Indeed lthe atest AI models such as language generating LLMs or image generating models such as DaLLE are are direct descendants that have exploited this fundamental idea.
-The new models have of course evolved beyond the 'simple' Boltzmann machines, but they all still generate speech or images by sampling from their representation of some complex probability distribution that they have learnt from the training data.
+But subsequent developments in neural networks have shown that this was a monumental advance in Artificial Intelligence.
+Indeed lthe latest AI models such as language generating LLMs or image generating models such as DaLLE are are direct descendants that have exploited this fundamental idea.
+The new models have of course evolved beyond the Boltzmann machine, but they all still generate speech or images by sampling from their representation of some complex probability distribution that they have learnt from the training data.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat32.png)